How Much Does A New Patio Cost? | Checkatrade

 How much does a flagstone patio cost?

 The cost of a flagstone patio will vary depending on the types of slabs used, the space and so on.
-Prices for flagstones typically range from around £105 - £340 per m².
+Prices for flagstones typically range from around £120 - £475 per m².

 How much does a raised patio cost?

-A raised patio will usually cost more than other types of patio, due to the retaining wall.
-Again, costs will vary significantly depending on a range of factors, however, raised patios usually cost around £70 - £90 per m².
+Again, costs will vary significantly depending on a range of factors, however, raised patios usually cost around £85 - £275 per m².

 A raised concrete patio with wooden garden furniture

-How much to lay a patio?
+How much does it cost to lay a patio?

-When working out your new patio cost, you’ll need to factor labour into the total, as well as the materials.
 Typically, manufactured paving slabs (usually made of concrete) are the cheapest while natural stone and porcelain pavers can be found at higher price points.

 Patio installer hourly rates

 In either case, the professional you choose will need the help of a general labourer for the day, who will charge, on average, £20 an hour, or £160 a day.
-As a guide, a typical 20m² patio will take three to four days to lay, so at the low end you’re looking at £1,280 in labour, and at the high end, £1,920.

-Cost of laying paving slabs per square metre – labour only
+Flagging costs to lay paving slabs per square metre – labour only

-If you’re only interested in getting a professional to lay paving slabs and nothing else, then you can expect the cost to be around £45-£95 per m².
+If you’re only interested in getting a professional to lay paving slabs and nothing else, then you can expect the cost to be around £35 - £100 per m².

-Patio cost calculator
+Patio cost calculator for the UK

 When calculating the cost of your new patio, you need to start with the area that you intend to have paved by your chosen professional.
-As a very rough estimate, you can expect your patio cost to be around £75-£150 per m², with the average patio laying cost starting at around £900.

 Whether you’re going for a sleek and stylish modern patio or one that’s more traditional, there are a wide variety of materials available to help you achieve the desired result.